 Employees in states such as California or New York are especially vulnerable because of high taxes and the high cost of real estate.
 When state income taxes, property taxes, and mortgage interest deductions are high relative to your total income, then it becomes very easy to trigger AMT even if you aren’t classically wealthy.
 Another common trigger for AMT is having a large percentage of your income arising from long term capital gains which is lower than the regular income tax rate.
-The most recent burden comes from the expiration of the AMT credit refund program during the years where you are not subject to AMT.
-The lack of a simple method for recovering AMT means that you could end up paying taxes twice for the same block of stock.
-Once upon exercising the options and again when you finally sell the shares.
+Moreover, when you pay AMT, your cost basis on the stock for calculating long term capital gains is still just the exercise price which means AMT is like a form of double taxation because you pay again at final liquidity based on the exercise price.
+The lack of a simple method for recovering AMT for those who only pay it during years involving a large ISO exercise means that you could end up paying taxes twice for the same block of stock and slowly recovering it over many years via the limited credit system.
+If you are subject to AMT all the time, this won’t be a problem though but you won’t get long term capital gains either.
 The AMT disqualifying disposition as discussed in Section 422(c)(2) of the Internal Revenue Code is one of the better ways to seek relief from AMT.
 Simply stated, if you sell shares resulting for the exercise of ISOs within the same tax year as the exercise, you are no longer required to pay AMT on your phantom gains but pay ordinary income tax on your actual gains instead.

 Since the cost of exercising stock options could already be very high, the addition of double taxation makes the entire investment more burdensome as well as risky.
 A solution for reducing this is risk is obtaining an advance from the ESO Fund to